 Cowpens National Battlefield includes 842.5 acres of land which hosts a wide variety of plant and animal life.
-Its unique ecosystems and diverse habitats were crucial in the planning and success of the Battle of Cowpens.

 Animal life is plentiful at the park.
 A daytime hike might provide a glimpse of white-tail deer or a multitude of birds, and frogs along the streams throughout the park.
 As dusk falls, opossums, raccoons, bats, and other nocturnal creatures emerge and begin their search for food.